-If a pilotage exemption certificate is endorsed to have effect in (5) relation to the category of vessels to which clause 77(4)(c) or (d) applies, the harbour master is not to endorse the certificate under subclause (3) unless satisfied that at least one of the occasions referred to in subclause (4) was within 6 months before the date of the application.
+(5) If a pilotage exemption certificate is endorsed to have effect in relation to the category of vessels to which clause 77(4)(c) or (d) applies, the harbour master is not to endorse the certificate under subclause (3) unless satisfied that at least one of the occasions referred to in subclause (4) was within 6 months before the date of the application.

-79. Endorsement of pilotage exemption certificates for longer vessels than certificate applies to
+79. Endorsement of pilotage exemption certificates for longer vessels than certificate applies to certificate to be endorsed to have effect in relation to a category of vessels (the application category) with a length overall greater than is appropriate to the category of vessels in relation to which the certificate has effect at the time the application is made.

-- (1) A person who holds a pilotage exemption certificate may apply to the harbour master, in a form approved by the harbour master, for the certificate to be endorsed to have effect in relation to a category of vessels (the application category) with a length overall greater than is appropriate to the category of vessels in relation to which the certificate has effect at the time the application is made. - (2) The harbour master is to endorse the certificate to have effect in relation to the application category if satisfied by evidence given with the application that the applicant complies with subclause (3). - An applicant complies with this subclause if, within 12 months before (3) the date of the application, the applicant has been in charge of a vessel under the control of a pilot - on at least 2 occasions when the vessel was moved into the port; and with the vessel on each occasion having a length overall appropriate to the application category.
+A person who holds a pilotage exemption certificate may apply to the (1) harbour master, in a form approved by the harbour master, for the

+- (2) The harbour master is to endorse the certificate to have effect in relation to the application category if satisfied by evidence given with the application that the applicant complies with subclause (3). - (3) An applicant complies with this subclause if, within 12 months before the date of the application, the applicant has been in charge of a vessel under the control of a pilot - (a) on at least 2 occasions when the vessel was moved into the port; and - (b) on at least 2 occasions when the vessel was moved out of the port, with the vessel on each occasion having a length overall appropriate to the application category.